The Holy Domains

 While normaly formless, the land is constantly reshaped by the hopes and meanderings of passing entities, and is considered the realm of human thought.
 When a world has met its final death by the power of the Fiends, they dissolve into the matter that makes up the Expanse.
 New worlds are born from the same as humans in the real world start thinking about them.

-All visitors wishing to explore new areas to draw into the Pantheon be warned: the Omnicidal Maniac entities known as the White are present en masse, and can potentially reform their personal domain, the Monochrome Forest, to seal unwary travelers.
+All visitors wishing to explore new areas to draw into the Pantheon be warned: the Expanse is the home realm of demons, and is naturally crawling with them.
+Worse, the Omnicidal Maniac entities known as the White are present, and can potentially reform their personal domain, the Monochrome Forest, to seal unwary travelers.
 While not invincible, they are still very dangerous and must not be considered enemies to take lightly.

 The Auditors of Reality constantly attempt to breach the walls of the Expanse, but the native flora and fauna are normally enough to keep them out.